ElvisTang717/Image-Processing-Optimization-on-Embedded-System/README.md

   * Simplifies complex tasks: Some problems can be divided into smaller, more manageable tasks that can be solved concurrently.

 # Neon Intrinsics
+NEON intrinsics refer to a set of low-level programming interfaces provided by ARM's NEON technology, which is an SIMD (Single Instruction, Multiple Data) architecture extension for ARM processors.
+NEON (New Extendable Optimized Neon) is designed to accelerate multimedia and signal processing applications by performing multiple operations simultaneously on different data elements.

 # Floating Point
   Floating-point arithmetic typically provides higher precision compared to integer arithmetic.
 However, this precision comes at the cost of increased computation time.